EdgeTX/edgetx-user-manual/color-radios/reset-telemetry.md

 * Resets all logical switch states
 * Triggers the same checks as loading the model  - i.e. throttle position, switch state, is failsafe set check, display pre-flight checklist if configured, stuck keys test, etc.

-**Reset timer 1 / 2 / 3** - Resets only the selected timer to zero regardles of the configured persistence setting.
+**Reset timer 1 / 2 / 3** - Resets only the selected timer to zero regardless of the configured persistence setting.

 **Reset telemetry** - This option resets all discovered telemetry sensor values.